eliyahuOfficial/Url-Metadata-Fetcher/README.md

 `npm i`

+-- Configure API URL:

+The client-side is currently configured to connect to the production backend at https://url-metadata-fetcher-server.onrender.com.
+If you want to run the client-side locally with a backend running on http://localhost:8080, make sure to update the API URL in the vite.config.ts file.

 -- Run the client:

 `npm run dev`

 The frontend application will start on http://localhost:5173.

+### Testing

 The tests cover various scenarios, including: